rhyous/EntityAnywhere/README.md

 }
 ```

+That is it.
+You now have a Microservce CRUD API for that entity.

+But just because you don't have to customize the WebService, Service, or Repository, doesn't mean you can't.

+## Customizations

+There are three layers of interaction for each entity.

+1. WebService - The REST front end to be hosted in IIS
+2. Service - A layer that translates REST to CRUD for the repository.
+3. Repository - A Concrete implementation of the generic IRepository that actually does the CRUD operations.

+Each layer has a common generic implementation that will work for many of your entities.
+The concrete Repository is the one that we expect will change the most.

+### (Optional) Create a Repository for the Entity

+### (Optional) Create a Custom Service for the Entity

+Only do this step if you need a custom service.
+Otherwise, use ServiceCommon.cs or another variant such as ServiceCommonSearchable.cs.

+1. New Project | Class Library | .NET 4.6.1 or later
+    Name: Services.$Entity

+2. Project Properties:
+    Rename Assembly: Rhyous.WebFramework.Services.$Entity
+	Rename Default Namespace: Rhyous.WebFramework.Services  <-- Notice it doesn't have $Entity

+3. Add References:
+	Interfaces.Common
+	Interfaces.$Entity
+    Models.$Entity
+	Services.Common

 5. Add Service for the entity

 	Note: The service can inherit any of a few classes.
 Below are examples: